flux-framework/flux-operator/docs/index.md

 Welcome to the Flux Operator Documentation!

-The Flux Operator is a Kubernetes Cluster [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that you can install to your cluster to create and control [Flux Framework](https://flux-framework.org/) "Mini Clusters" to launch jobs to.
+The Flux Operator is a Kubernetes Cluster [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that you can install to your cluster to create and control [Flux Framework](https://flux-framework.org/) `MiniCluster`s to launch jobs to.
 With the Flux Operator you can:

-1. Create an ephemeral Mini Cluster to run one job
+1. Create an ephemeral MiniCluster to run one job
-2. Create a persistent Mini Cluster to submit jobs to via user interface, command line, or language SDK.
+2. Create a persistent MiniCluster to submit jobs to via user interface, command line, or language SDK.
 3. View logs and job information via the same interfaces!

 The Flux Operator is currently 🚧️ Under Construction! 🚧️